 Deep behind the pulpit, a chamber full of pipes hides like a tree fort in the church walls.
 Robert (rhymes with Colbert) Hiller straps on a headlamp, crawls through an elfin door, scales a ladder and tiptoes through ranks of upright pipes.
 “Give me octave four!
 Now the trompette!” he calls down to his assistant on stage, who plays each key while Hiller taps the pipe into tune.
 “I hope it’s not another bird today,” he mumbles while peering down one clogged-up pipe.
 Outside the church—a hall lit through stained glass in Orillia, Ont.—Hiller’s car is parked in the reverend’s parking spot.
 A scribbled note on his dashboard reads ORGAN TUNER.

 Hiller, 61, is one of the last full-time organ technicians in Canada.
 He represents Casavant Frères, the world’s largest organ-building company, founded in 1879 in St-Hyacinthe, Que.
 Hiller and a crew were once busy installing and servicing organs in hundreds of churches in rural Ontario and Toronto (where Hiller now lives), along with the rest of Canada and the U.S. “In the ’60s, we were selling organs like cupcakes,” says Hiller, who began tuning after dropping out of Grade 10 in Val-d’Or, Que.
 He first tuned pianos but switched to organs for a better-paying, more uplifting job.
 Although he was neither religious nor musical, the demand for organs (and the offer of training) attracted him.
 In Hiller’s early days, Casavant Frères was one of eight organ builders in Canada; it employed 250 people and built an average of 50 organs per year.
-Now, Casavant is one of three companies remaining; it employs 58 people and last year built eight organs, just two in Canada.
+[As of 2016] Casavant is one of three companies remaining; it employs 58 people and in 2015 built eight organs, just two in Canada.

 The decline parallels the decline in church attendance.
 As parishes lose funding, Casavant’s traditional customers can no longer afford to buy pipe organs, which commonly cost $1.5 million outright, or to maintain them; organs run $125,000 for routine repair jobs and $1,000 per year to tune.
 Organ technicians charge around $50 to $80 per hour plus a wage for their assistants; for Hiller’s work in Orillia, he calls on 38-year-old Andrew Barker, who works with Hiller two to three days per week.
 With fewer new churches arising, says Hiller, “the work’s dried up.
 All the little churches in town have closed or call us every two to three years.
 All of this is gone.”